-

 screw up a ported box if you just guess at the size and

-length of the port or the
+port or the

 tuning frequency for the box.
 Not only will a poorly designed box sound